OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 ### Long-running add-in operations

-If the add-in runs for more than five seconds (but less than five minutes), the user is alerted that the add-in is taking longer than expected to process the message or appointment.
+If the add-in runs for more than five seconds, but less than five minutes, the user is alerted that the add-in is taking longer than expected to process the message or appointment.

 If the `PromptUser` option is used, the user can choose **Send Anyway** to send the item without the add-in completing its check.
 Alternatively, the user can select **Don't Send** to stop the add-in from processing.